Crafts That Double as Lesson Reminders

 Connecting Craft to Lesson

-Don't just tack craft onto end of lesson as afterthought.
-Build it into lesson as way to practice or remember what you're teaching.
+Don't just tack craft onto the end of the lesson as an afterthought.
+Build it into the lesson as a way to practice or remember what you're teaching.

-While they're making craft talk about lesson.
+While they're making the craft talk about the lesson.
 Ask questions.
 Let them share how they plan to use their reminder.

-Make sure they understand purpose isn't just to make something pretty but to help them remember important truth.
+Make sure they understand the purpose isn't just to make something pretty but to help them remember an important truth.

 Getting Parents Involved

-Send note home explaining craft and how it connects to lesson.
-Parents can reinforce message when they see kid using reminder.
+Send a note home explaining the craft and how it connects to the lesson.
+Parents can reinforce the message when they see the kid using the reminder.

-Suggest ways parents can use craft as conversation starter.
+Suggest ways parents can use the craft as a conversation starter.
 "I see you're using your prayer rock.
 Who are you praying for today?"

-Encourage parents to ask about craft and lesson instead of just saying "that's nice" when kid shows them.
+Encourage parents to ask about the craft and lesson instead of just saying "that's nice" when the kid shows them.

-When parents understand purpose they're way more likely to help craft serve its reminder function.
+When parents understand the purpose they're way more likely to help the craft serve its reminder function.

 Budget Friendly Options